-Main suspect in Strasbourg attack killed in gunbattle with police: officials
+Main suspect in Strasbourg attack killed in gun battle with police -officials

 “I think it will help to get back to a life that I would describe as normal,” Strasbourg Mayor Roland Ries told reporters after news that Chekatt had been killed.

-“With the death of this terrorist ... citizens, like me are relieved,” he said
+“With the death of this terrorist ... citizens, like me, are relieved,” he said

 Reuters reporters near the scene heard three to four gunshots after armed police officers and units launched their operation, backed up by a helicopter circling overhead.